Powered by MOMENTUM MEDIA

 The threat actors behind these phishing attacks often push an emotional narrative, emphasising urgency and the critical nature of the disaster, guilting people into handing over their financial data.

 CISA says that those looking to donate should type in charity URLs rather than searching for these sites or clicking links.
-Additionally, individuals should avoid emails which include disaster related subject lines or ones which encourage links to be clicked, text messages regarding the hurricane, robocalls or prerecorded scam calls, caller ID spoofing, door-to-door solicitation and requests for donations on social media, even when they are posted by people you know.
+Additionally, individuals should avoid emails that include disaster-related subject lines or ones that encourage links to be clicked, text messages regarding the hurricane, robocalls or prerecorded scam calls, caller ID spoofing, door-to-door solicitation, and requests for donations on social media, even when they are posted by people you know.

-The CISA warning follows statements from the Federal Trade Commission (FTC), the Department of Justice (DoJ) and the Consumer FInancial Protection Bureau (CFPB) who have also warned against companies price gouging as demand soars as a result of the hurricanes.
+The CISA warning follows statements from the Federal Trade Commission (FTC), the Department of Justice (DOJ), and the Consumer Financial Protection Bureau (CFPB), which have also warned against companies price gouging as demand soars as a result of the hurricanes.

 “No American should have to worry about being ripped off when fleeing a hurricane.
 In partnership with state enforcers, the FTC will keep fighting to ensure that Americans can get the relief they need without being preyed on by bad actors exploiting a crisis.”